srydell/All-the-ways-you-can-make-it/README.md

 This is solved with [vim-dispatch](https://github.com/tpope/vim-dispatch) from the famous [tpope](https://github.com/tpope).
 It adds the `:Make` command which runs `makeprg` in a whole separate process, freeing your vim instance to do whatever.

 So now we can run whichever `python` script is in out current buffer.
-But what about when the file is a unit test, or perhaps always need some special parameters? tpope also built a plugin called [vim-projectionist](https://github.com/tpope/vim-projectionist) that allows us to have meta data about each project, where we can store a file specific `makeprg`.
-It is stored as `json` in the file `.projections.json` typically in your project root directory.
+But what about when the file is a unit test, or perhaps always need some special parameters? tpope also built a plugin called [vim-projectionist](https://github.com/tpope/vim-projectionist) that allows us to have meta data where we can store a file specific `makeprg`.
+The meta data is stored in the file `.projections.json` typically located in your project root directory.

 With a project structure as